teodimache/etlbox/ETLBoxDocu/articles/overview_logging.md

 # Logging

-## NLog

 By default, ETLBox uses NLog.
 NLog already comes with different log targets that be configured either via your app.config or programatically.
-Please see the NLog-documentation for a full reference. [https://nlog-project.org/](https://nlog-project.org/) ETLBox already comes with NLog as dependency.
-So the needed packages will be retrieved from nuget.
+Please see the NLog-documentation for a full reference. [https://nlog-project.org/](https://nlog-project.org/) ETLBox already comes with NLog as dependency - so the necessary packages will be retrieved from nuget automatically through your package manager.

-## nlog.config
+## Simple Configuration File

 In order to use logging, you have to create a nlog.config file with the exact same name and put it into the root folder of your project.
-Then

-## Simple Configuration file

 A simple nlog.config could look like this